 Robert Kiyosaki is one of the most well-known American investor, businessman, author, motivational speaker, and financial commentator in the personal finance world.
-This blog post on Robert Kiyosaki net worth will answer all the questions you have, from where he got started, how he can make so much money, and more!
+This blog post on Robert Kiyosaki net worth will answer all the questions you have, from where he got started, how he makes so much money, and more!

 Robert Kiyosaki net worth is estimated to be an impressive $100 million.
 Kiyosaki is the founder of Rich Global LLC and the Rich Dad Company, a private financial education company that provides personal finance and business education to people through books and videos.

 Given his incredible success, I thought it would be worthwhile to write a post on the net worth of this famous person in the personal finance space.
 I will detail how he got started, how he can make so much money, where he is now, and what lessons we can learn from his path to wealth!